Does Protein Powder Expire?

 These complete proteins provide your body with absolutely everything it needs to recover from your workouts properly.
 Whey and casein – the two most popular protein powders out there – are both complete proteins.

 But, as these milk-based proteins sit, a process called Maillard browning kicks in.
-Put simply, sugar reacts with the protein and causes one amino acid – lysine – found in your protein powder to breakdown.
+Put simply, the sugar in the powder reacts with the protein and causes one amino acid – lysine – found in your protein powder to breakdown.
 Once that happens, your protein is no longer complete.

 And this matters because lysine is a very powerful muscle builder.
 Losing lysine from the protein powder can take away the very reason that you’re taking it to begin with.
-A side note that our protein powders are not loaded up with added sugars (our unflavored grass-fed whey contains just 2g of sugar per serving) and therefore may be more resilient compared to other brands.
+A side note about our protein powders is that they are not loaded up with added sugars (our unflavored grass-fed whey shown below contains just 2g of sugar per serving) and therefore may be more resilient compared to other brands.
+As our protein powders are so natural, they have less sugar and are less likely to go bad.

 How Old Is Too Old?